- Documentation

 - 1. Click "COPY" in MPM

-- 2. Visit midjourney.com and paste
+- 2. Visit midjourney.com and paste into the Create page imagine input field

 - 3. Click submit and watch your vision come to life!